 An unwavering belief in youth and youth voices.

-A willingness to meet each student’s unique needs and adapt to diverse of learners.
+A willingness to meet each student’s unique needs and adapt to diverse learners.

-A commitment to creating a safe, welcoming space that affirms student’s identities, strengths, and experiences.
+A commitment to creating a safe, welcoming space that affirms each student’s identities, strengths, and experiences.

-A sincere desire and humility to grow your own skills as a tutor and educator.
+Humility and a sincere desire to grow your own skills as a tutor and educator.

 826 Boston will provide initial and ongoing training for tutors on how to best:

-Support students’ social-emotional needs and to lift up their unique identities.
+Support students’ social-emotional needs and lift up their unique identities.

 Coach students on writing and academic assignments.